toggy79/Klipper-material-based-auto-Zoffset/README.md

 # Klipper-material-based-auto-Zoffset
-This is klipper macro wich sets Z offset based on defined values, Useffull for precise tuning.
+This is klipper macro wich sets Z offset based on defined material values.
+Useffull for precise Zoffset tuning.
 You need klipper and some type of probe.

 In order this to work you need to parse material variable from Orca slicer to start_print macro.